Read a MSC Cruises review

 While the Welcome level offers few perks, you’ll get a 5% discount on every booking once you move up to Classic.
 It offers freebies like onboard credit, fresh fruit baskets, welcome cocktails, complimentary birthday cake and priority disembarkation at the end of the cruise.
 The more you book, the more you’ll earn.

-No. MSC Cruises recommends that you don’t tip individual staff members while aboard.
+MSC Cruises recommends that you don’t tip individual staff members while aboard.

 Which drinks are free on MSC cruises?